 The Medical Office Support Concentration prepares students to provide administrative support in various health care settings such as hospitals, medical offices or outpatient clinics, insurance companies, and other private and public sector healthcare settings.
 This is the perfect option for the student who would like to have patient contact without being involved in performing invasive or clinical procedures or for the student who would like to enter the workforce while continuing their education in another allied health or nursing program.

-Minimum credits
+Minimum credits 2 28

-Minimum cumulative GPA
+Minimum cumulative GPA 2. .0

-Minimum grade in all courses 2.0
+Minimum grade in all courses .0

-Minimum grades in MOA 114, MOA 120
+Minimum grades in MOA 114, MOA 1202. .5

-Minimum JC credits15
+Minimum JC credits1 2

-MEDICAL OFFICE SUPPORT RELATED REQUIREMENTS (6 credits)
+MEDICAL OFFICE SUPPORT RELATED